 - Global Developmental Delay: Often an early indicator where children miss developmental milestones in cognitive and social abilities.

-- Learning Disorders: Difficulties in acquiring academic skills, considerably impacting educational performance.
+- Specific learning difficulties: Difficulties in acquiring academic skills, considerably impacting educational performance.

 - Causes of Neurodevelopmental Disorders: Genetic, metabolic, or neurological factors can contribute to the development of intellectual disabilities.